wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 Logstash configuration is based on three differents plugins: *input*, *filter* and *output*.

-We have prepared thoose three plugins configurations to fit OSSEC/ELK Stack installation (and security compliance extensions), those files are avaiable on the public repository and at the website.
+We have prepared those three plugins configurations to fit OSSEC/ELK Stack installation (and security compliance extensions), those files are avaiable on the public repository and at the website.

-Depend on your architecture Logstash need to be configured to work gathering files from **same machine** (local, single-host) or waiting log shipments from ** external network machines ** (Logstash-Forwarder, multi-host) at 5000 UDP port, in this last case the configurations includes SSL Certificaties to authentify and encrypt the messages exchanged.
+Depend on your architecture Logstash need to be configured to work gathering files from **same machine** (local, single-host) or waiting log shipments from **external network machines** (Logstash-Forwarder, multi-host) at 5000 UDP port, in this last case the configurations includes SSL Certificaties to authentify and encrypt the messages exchanged.

 Here is a example what we are talking about.